emlautarom1/emlautarom1.github.io/content/posts/single-responsability-and-decorator-pattern.md

 The underlying `IAuth` could be anything, from the initial fixed implementation, to the `JwtAuth` we discussed before.
 But it's important to note that now the logic for caching and expiration is fully self contained on a single class, `TtlAuth`.

-Then, in our DI container we can replace which instance we're using for the `IAuth` interface without any dependant code even noticing the change.
+Then, in our DI container we can replace which instance we're using for the `IAuth` interface without any dependent code even noticing the change.
 That is, we go from this:

 ```C#
 collection.AddSingleton<IAuth>(provider =>